kcastellano13/Sea-urchin-cell-culture/03_mRNAseq_timescale/README.md

 #26301 - 22131 = 4,170 genes removed with no counts in any condition
 ```

-- at this point the counts table can be used to make MDS plot (I transfer merged counts table to computer and run in R - uses TCseq to make MDS plot.
+- at this point the counts table can be used to make MDS plot (I transfer merged counts table to computer and run in R - uses TCseq to make MDS plot)
+- The R file with the scripts for making the MDS plot is available above:
+    - FBS_allconditions_MDSplot_Heatmaps.RMD

 ```{r }
 #transpose rows and columns for TPM analysis to make each column represent a gene and each row represent a sample